gmcuser/couchroom-client-draft/README.md

 # couchroom-client-draft
-Proof of concept Couchroom client
+Proof of concept Couchroom client.
 Yeah, it is really ugly code, but it kind of works.